Clarenceho2016/wills-home-production/src/pages/tc-web/index.md

 Failure to comply with section 3 (Acceptable Use) and/or 4 (Content Standards) in these Terms of Use constitutes a material breach of the Terms of Use, and may result in our taking all or any of the following actions:

-(a) immediate, temporary or permanent withdrawal of your right to use our Site;
+1. immediate, temporary or permanent withdrawal of your right to use our Site;<br><br>

-(b) immediate, temporary or permanent removal of any posting or material uploaded by you to our Site;
+2. immediate, temporary or permanent removal of any posting or material uploaded by you to our Site;<br><br>

-(c) issuing of a warning to you;
+3. issuing of a warning to you;<br><br>

-(d) legal action against you including proceedings for reimbursement of all costs on an (including, but not limited to, reasonable administrative and legal costs) resulting from the breach;
+4. legal action against you including proceedings for reimbursement of all costs on an (including, but not limited to, reasonable administrative and legal costs) resulting from the breach;<br><br>

-(e) disclosure of such information to law enforcement authorities as we reasonably feel is necessary.
+5. disclosure of such information to law enforcement authorities as we reasonably feel is necessary.

 The responses described in this clause are not limited, and we may take any other action we reasonably deem appropriate.

 ## 9. Intellectual Property Rights

 You agree that, as between you and us, we own all intellectual property rights in the Site, and in the material published on it (excluding your Contributions).
 Nothing in these Terms of Use constitute a transfer of any intellectual property rights.
-Your use of the Site does not grant you a licence to, or act as a right to, use of any of the intellectual property, whether registered or unregistered, displayed on the Site without the express written permission of the owner.
+Your use of the Site does not grant you a licence to, or act as a right to, use of any of the intellectual property, whether registered or unregistered, displayed on the Site without the express written permission of the owner.<br><br>
 You must not breach any copyright or intellectual property rights connected with the Site.
 This includes but is not limited to:

-(a) altering or modifying any of the code or the material on the Site;
+1. altering or modifying any of the code or the material on the Site;<br><br>
-(b) causing any of the material on the Site to be framed or embedded in another website;
+2. causing any of the material on the Site to be framed or embedded in another website;<br><br>
-(c) creating derivative works from the content of the Site;or
+3. creating derivative works from the content of the Site;or<br><br>
-(d) using the Site for commercial purposes.
+4. using the Site for commercial purposes.

 ## 10. Reliance On Information Posted

 The Site is provided to you without warranties, express or implied, including but not limited to implied warranties of merchantability and/or fitness for a particular purpose.
-We do not warrant that the functions contained in any material on the Site or your access to the Site will be error free, that any defects will be corrected, that the Site or the server which stores and transmits material to you are free of viruses or any other harmful components, or that the Site will operate on a continuous basis or be available at any time.
+We do not warrant that the functions contained in any material on the Site or your access to the Site will be error free, that any defects will be corrected, that the Site or the server which stores and transmits material to you are free of viruses or any other harmful components, or that the Site will operate on a continuous basis or be available at any time.<br><br>
 While we endeavour to keep the Site and Information up to date and correct, we make no representations, warranties or guarantee, express or implied, about:

-(a) the completeness, accuracy, reliability, suitability or availability of any Information, images, products, services, or related graphics contained on the Site for any purpose;
+1. the completeness, accuracy, reliability, suitability or availability of any Information, images, products, services, or related graphics contained on the Site for any purpose;<br><br>
-(b) Third Party Information; or
+2. Third Party Information; or<br><br>
-(c) Third Party Sites.
+3. Third Party Sites.

 You read, use, and act on information contained on the Site, Third Party Information and/or Third Party Sites, strictly at your own risk.

 ## 11. Our Site Change Regularly